 The Hottest Travel Guide for Accra, Ghana for Your 2020 Getaway

 Accra is a bustling modern city with vibrant cultures, thriving night spots, delicious cuisines, sightseeing hotspots and so much more to offer travellers.
-Are you thinking about booking tickets to Accra from UK?
+Are you thinking about booking ?
 Then check out our guide below which tells you everything you need to know when visiting this colourful city and some useful tips to help make your stay comfortable and pleasant.

 Currency: Ghana Cedi

 Language: Ghana’s official language is English, though locals in Accra mainly speak the Ga language.
 You’ll hear multiple other languages being spoken here too as Accra is home to a melting pot of ethnic groups.

 Weather – Best Time of Year to Visit

 Ghana’s winter period between October-April is generally considered as a prime time to visit Accra, as temperatures remain relatively high and the humidity and precipitation levels drop considerably.
 Winter is known as the dry season here.
 Those on a budget could look to visit during the low-peak rainy season from May-September for some cheap hotel rates, but some areas will be restricted during these months due to the rainfall.

 Where to Stay

 Accra is home to plenty of bustling neighbourhoods that you can base your stay.
 The Labadi Beach area is one of the popular tourist hotspots with restaurants, bars and clubs galore and beachfront accommodation, or for sightseeing and exploration you could stay in Accra Central, the historic hub of Accra with a wide range of hotels and major attractions including Independence Square and the National Museum of Ghana.